 In November 2014, Molto Properties purchased 84 acres in the park, which they are building two 622,000 square foot warehouse/distribution facilities.

-In August 2015, Gray Industrial Realty 1, Inc. purchased 10 acres and are building an approximately 137,000 square foot light manufacturing facility for Challenger Lifts, which is owned by Snap On Tools.
+In August 2015, Gray Industrial Realty 1, Inc. purchased 10 acres and have built an approximately 137,000 square foot light manufacturing facility for Challenger Lifts, which is owned by Snap On Tools.

 Also in August 2015, Dermody Properties sold their interest in their 18 acres and the 315,000 square foot building which sits on the property to Johnson Controls.
 The building will be occupied by their subsidiary Koch Filters.